 Use A Case

 Keeping your devices in protective cases is the best way to protect it and keep it safe from bumps and falls.
 Most cases will do a good job, but for added security, look past the cheap plastic ones, and go for a more premium metal or carbon fiber option, as these will provide secure protection.
+Here are some iPhone 12 pro max cases you can look at if you have the new iPhone.

-A great addition is the phone case wallet that helps you store your cards & cash.
+Another great addition is the phone case wallet that helps you store your cards & cash.
 Keebos phone case necklace is an excellent option as it uses rigid materials, and its wearable chain helps turn it into a stylish and handy accessory, making it perfect for running or casual wear.

 Keep Your Phone Locked